Photograph of painting by Dublin Artist, Neil Douglas, email@example.com.

 idea was soon copied by Twitter, with its heart-shaped “likes” (previously star-shaped “favourites”), Instagram, and countless other apps and websites.

-Rosenstein says.
+before,” Rosenstein says.
 It may or may not be relevant that Rosenstein, Pearlman, and most of the tech insiders questioning today’s attention economy are in their 30s, members of the last generation that can remember a world in which

 Are smartphones really making our children sad?

-a little different”.
 He wanted to address the growing concern that technological manipulation was somehow harmful or immoral.
 He told his audience that they should be careful not to abuse persuasive